Jaseci-Labs/jaseci/docs/docs/getting-started/JAC-Language-Overview/operatingContext.md

 ---
 # Specifying Operating Context

-several types Nodes can be created and each can  have several unique abilities.
+Several types Of  Nodes can be created and each can  have several unique abilities.
 The abilities of specific nodes can be activated when a walkers traverese on to it .
 This can be done by specifying an operating context.
 This allows a walker to execute any of the nodes ability that it is currently on.
 The operating context of each type of node must be specified for it to be used.

 ```jac
 node state {
     has title;